geins-io/sdk-api-mgmt-javascript/docs/ProductParameterApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductParameterApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductParameterApi();
 let id = 56; // Number | The id of the predefined value to get. apiInstance.getProductParameterPredefinedValue(id, (error, data, response) => {
   if (error) {